Yizi-ZHANG/Play-with-Data-Structures/README.md

 # Play-with-Data-Structures
-This is my practice of the Data Structures from liuyubobobo.
+This is my practice of the Data Structures study following liuyubobobo.